zx80/flask-simple-auth/README.md

 and packaged on [PyPI](https://pypi.org/project/FlaskSimpleAuth/).
 Software license is *public domain*.

+#### dev

+Check configuration directive names to warn about possible typos or errors.

 #### 4.0.0

 Port to Flask 2.0, working around a regression on `request.values` handling.